-All information for the case list for the 2018 Certifying Examination must be entered on-line.
+All information for the case list for the 2019 Certifying Examination must be entered online.
 To enter a case a candidate must open their ABOG personal webpage and click on "Caselist Entry."
 The entry process is simple, and common abbreviations are acceptable (See Appendix D).
-If a problem is encountered, there is an FAQ button where most questions will be answered.
-However, if the problem is not resolved, the candidate should call the ABOG Examination office.
+If a problem is encountered, there is a frequently asked questions (FAQ) button where most questions will be answered.
+However, if the problem is not resolved, the candidate should call the ABOG Examination office at 214-871-1619.

-The case list information can be entered through any device with an internet connection, including smart phones, laptops, tablets and desktop computers.
+The case list information can be entered through any device with an internet connection, including smartphones, laptops, tablets and desktop computers.

 Candidates will be asked to enter patient-identifying information on the case list that they print and give to their hospital medical records for verification.
-This information will be stored on a non-ABOG HIPPA-compliant server.
+This information will be stored on a non-ABOG HIPAA-compliant server.
 The electronic copy of the case list that is submitted to ABOG must not contain the patient-identifying information.